Blyzz616/LHL-Encryption/README.md

 ## Executive Summary:
 In today's world, it's crucial to keep our sensitive information safe and protect our employees.
 As the new Cyber Security Manager, I've reviewed our current security measures and come up with a solid plan to make them stronger.
 This report explains the important methods we'll use to keep our employees and company data secure.

+# Introduction
+In today's rapidly evolving digital landscape, ensuring robust cybersecurity measures is paramount to safeguarding sensitive information and protecting the integrity of our organization.
+As the newly appointed Cyber Security Manager, it is my responsibility to assess our current security posture and implement strategies to enhance our defenses against emerging cyber threats.
+This report outlines the comprehensive approach we will undertake to bolster our cybersecurity measures and protect our employees and company data from potential security breaches.
+By implementing a series of key techniques and approaches, we aim to fortify our security infrastructure and mitigate the risks associated with cyberattacks.
+The following sections will delve into specific recommendations and best practices, including password policies, multi-factor authentication, encryption technologies, and proactive security measures.
+By adopting these strategies, we will strengthen our resilience against evolving threats and reinforce our commitment to maintaining the highest standards of cybersecurity across the organization.

 ## Password Re-Use Policy
 Instituting a password re-use policy is essential to mitigate the risk of credential stuffing attacks, where cybercriminals exploit reused passwords across multiple accounts.
 By prohibiting the reuse of passwords across different platforms or systems, we can minimize the likelihood of unauthorized access in the event of a data breach.